bolt/docs/source/templatetags.md

   - 'c' (crop, default) - Makes sure you always get an image that is the specified width and height.
 The image is not transformed, so it will be cropped to fit the boundaries is necessary.
   -  'f' ('fit') - The image will not be cropped but resized to fit within the given maximum width and height.
-This means that you can get an image with different width and height than you specified, to make it fit within the boundaries.
+This means that you will always get an image with the exact same width and height that you specified.
+The resulting image might be deformed, and will _not_ have the same aspect ratio as the original.
   - 'b' (borders) - Will add a border to the image, in order to make it fit within the given boundaries.
   - 'r' (resize) - Will resize the image to fit the boundaries, without cropping.
-This means your thumbnail might de deformed, if the aspect ratio of the thumbnail differs from the original image.
+This means your thumbnail might de smaller than the widht/height given, but the the image will always maintain the aspect ratio of the original image.

 Use the cropping parameter like this: